PP Woven Bags & Raffia Recycling Line

 Supported Feedstock Forms

-Typical incoming materials for this line (share photos/samples and contamination details for configuration selection).
+Processes typical incoming materials listed below (share photos/samples and contamination details for configuration selection).

 PP Woven Bags